The International Conference on High Performance Computing & Simulation

 Change of Presenters and Presentation

-Authors of a paper must specify the presenter (one or more of them) as early as possible by the May 11, 2017 deadline.
-Once designated, the presenter cannot be changed without the prior approval of the program chairs.
-A request of change of presenter must be submitted by authors in due time so that proper approvals can be obtained.
+Authors of a paper must specify the presenter (one or more of them) as early as possible by the May 21, 2018 deadline.
+Once designated, the presenter cannot be changed without the prior approval of the conference program chairs.
+A request of change of presenter must be submitted by authors in due time so that proper approvals can be obtained before the beginning of the conference.
 The specified presenter is expected to present in person based on final program schedule.
 Any changes must be cleared with the program chairs first.
 No request for change of presenter will be considered once the draft program is made.
+Unapproved changes will not be honored.
 Failure to do so, the paper will be treated as a no-show.

 IEEE ComSoc Board of Governors Policy on Pre-publication Author Misconduct on Double-submission and Plagiarism